 Asthenosphere

 It is a plastic layer that corresponds to most of the upper mantle.
-In it exists convection currents and it is in constant motion.
-It has great importance in tectonics.
+In it exists convection currents and is in constant motion.
+It is of great importance in tectonics, just as changes can be observed over time in .
 This movement is caused by convection, that is, changes in the density of materials.

 Mesosphere